Skip to main content

 • enrolled in no more than four traditional day credit hours on-campus

 You may use the Immunization Record Form on page three (3) of this document to record your immunization history.
 Please enter as much of your immunization information as possible.
 This form will require a signature or clinic stamp from your physician or health department.
 Required for international students or non-US Citizens is the Tuberculosis Screening Questionnaire that should be submitted with your immunization record.
+The tuberculosis Screening Questionnaire is available on Health Services Patient Portal.

 OR

 You may submit other acceptable records as proof of your immunizations.
-Those records may be obtained from of the following:
+Those records may be obtained from any of the following:

 • North Carolina High School Records – These may contain some, but not all of your immunization information.